Kr3t2115/Kr3t2115/README.md

-# Szymon Baranowicz
+#@Kr3t2115
-👋 Hi, I’m @Kr3t2115 but for friends "krecik" \
+👋 Hi, I’m Szymon Baranowicz but for friends "krecik" \
 🌱 I’m currently learning Frontend Development \
 💞️ I’m looking to collaborate. \
 📫 You can reach me by: